 Clue: Conflict between your words and actions, and the “e(nergy) in motion” your ex is picking up (see my article: Why Your Ex Is Being Too Nice All Of A Sudden”

-3. When you receive a text or email from your ex, don’t immediately hit reply before you know what emotion your ex is communicating or trying to communicate.
+When you receive a text or email from your ex, don’t immediately hit reply before you know what emotion your ex is communicating or trying to communicate.
+Don’t assume you know, try to really be present and feel their emotion.

 And this is very important: Don’t read into it what you want it to be.
 The danger with over reading into other people’s communications is that you get caught up in your own thoughts and emotions, and miss what the other person is ACTUALLY FEELING.